 By hiring professional movers, you will have someone to help you with planning and do all the heavy lifting.
 You can do research online about moving companies to find out which ones have the best reviews and what their prices are so you can make an informed decision.

-In case of moving to another state, the best choice would be to opt for a company which specializes in out of state moves.
+In case of moving to another state, the best choice would be to opt for a company that specializes in out-of-state moves.
 It also makes sense to hire a local moving firm.
 This means if you are moving to Oakland, you can get the best rates and service if you hire Oakland movers to get the job done.

 Get a New Driver’s License When You Move